Easy Beef Bourguignon

 - 1 tbsp chopped parsley

 - Preheat the oven to 175 degrees Celsius (350 degrees Fahrenheit)

-- Heat the olive oil in a dutch oven or oven proof pot.
-Cook the bacon lardons for 3 to 4 minutes until golden.
+- Heat the olive oil in a dutch oven or oven proof pot on medium high heat.
+Cook the bacon for 4 to 5 minutes until golden.
 Remove from the pot and set aside.